leinfirmier/OATS/README.md

 OATS is a frontend to a variety of audio codec tools.
 In its first iteration it was just a frontend to FFmpeg, but now is able to modularly use different tools and dynamically detect what is available.
-For instance, if you install LAME on your system, and "lame" is a valid environment variable, OATS will attempt to encode your MP3s with it instead of FFmpeg (currently, FFmpeg's Xing header is considered deficient in some regards).
-Similarly, OATS will employ Opus Tools `opusenc` and `opusdec` instead of FFmpeg if they are available.
+For instance, if you install LAME on your system, and "lame" can be found on the path, OATS will attempt to encode your MP3s with it instead of FFmpeg (currently, FFmpeg's Xing header is considered deficient).
+Similarly, Opus Tools' `opusenc` and `opusdec`, and Vorbis Tools' `oggenc` and `oggdec` will be employed over FFmpeg.

 FFmpeg provides a good baseline of support for most formats, and you may never need anything else.
 I hope to also add Sound eXchange (SoX) in the future as